Good quality cat food is the one thing your cat can’t live without. Literally.

 That leads us to the question of which ingredients in cat food are good, and which are bad.
 A study in the Canadian Journal of Veterinary Research sought to answer just that question.
 Their researchers wanted to take a look at three common cat food ingredients, and how well a cat can digest them.
 If you go to your kitchen right now, it’s almost guaranteed that your cat food will contain at least one of these three!
 They were:

 - Corn gluten meal

 These three ingredients are the main protein sources that manufacturers use in their cat food.
+Cats require high protein cat food more than they require any other ingredient.
 Contrary to what you might have heard, pure gluten is actually an excellent protein source!
 Either way, the researchers assessed how well 12 cats could digest these ingredients (which is, admittedly, a small sample size).
 They fed the cats the three kinds of food for three weeks, and analyzed how well they digested them based on the ‘waste products’ the cats produced… Which doesn’t sound like much fun, but somebody has to do it.